MiaArmstrong/WhyIsThereBaconInTheSoap/README.md

 Note: Alternately (to 5 and 6) you can just install git bash and then navigate to the parent folder you want to store your version of the repository in, and open a git bash window there.
 Then you just do `git clone https://github.com/MiaArmstrong/WhyIsThereBaconInTheSoap.git`.
 Once that is complete you just open that folder from VS Code.

 7. From the command line or the terminal in VS Code: install cucumber-js by entering `npm install --save-dev @cucumber/cucumber` (cucumber is a test framework for behavior driven JavaScript development - this is so we can write tests in Gherkin and use feature files.)

+8. From the command line or the terminal in VS Code: install node-fetch by entering `npm install node-fetch` (used to fetch API directly)

 If you need more guidance [here](https://www.youtube.com/watch?v=Fk12ELJ9Bww) is a good video on how to install and use git on VS Code.